YoussefTamerr/Virtual-Pharmacy/README.md

 cd balabizo-pharmacy
 ```

-- **Navigate to the api directory and install dependencies and start the server**
+- **Navigate to the api directory, install dependencies and start the server**

 ```bash
 cd api